Mount Martha Two Storey New Build: Precision Earthworks and Retaining Systems

 • Accelerated erosion in sloped sections

-Before the first bucket of soil was removed, we conducted geotechnical testing and moisture management to fully understand the conditions we were working on and the precautions we needed to take.
+Before the first bucket of soil was removed, we carried out geotechnical testing and moisture management assessments to fully understand the conditions and the precautions required.

 Retaining Wall Systems: Choosing the Right Support for the Site

 Retaining walls define how a landscape performs over time.
-For the Mount Martha build, we opted for concrete sleeper retaining walls because of their structural strength and design flexibility.
+For this Mount Martha build, we used concrete sleeper retaining walls for their structural strength and adaptability to the site's conditions.

-We also incorporated batters, graded slopes that naturally stabilise the cut without requiring additional vertical walls.
-Compared to full-height retaining walls, batters reduce hydrostatic pressure and create a softer transition between the built form and the natural surroundings.
+We also incorporated batters — graded slopes that naturally stabilise the cut without requiring additional vertical walls.
+Compared to full-height retaining walls, batters reduce hydrostatic pressure and create a softer transition between the built form and the surrounding landscape.
+This hybrid approach balances engineering integrity with environmental sensitivity, reducing long-term maintenance in the process.

 Encountering Granite: Understanding and Overcoming Geological Challenges

 Mount Martha is well known for its granite formations, which can make deep footing work complex.
-During excavation for the deepest retaining wall footings, which reached a total of 6 metres (2.5m cut plus 3.5m footing depth), our team encountered solid granite.
+During excavation for the deepest retaining wall footings — reaching a total of 6 metres (2.5m cut plus 3.5m footing depth) — our team encountered solid granite.

-• Specialised Equipment Required: Breaking through granite often needs heavy machinery such as rock breakers or core drills.
+• Breaking through it requires specialised equipment such as rock breakers or core drills

-• Time and Cost Impact: Working through granite slows progress and increases labour and equipment costs.
+• It slows progress and increases labour and equipment demands

-• Structural Considerations: Proper drilling and footing depth are essential to maintain foundation stability in granite-heavy areas.
+• Proper drilling and footing depth are essential to maintain foundation stability

 Rather than compromise on footing depth, we adapted our approach using a 13-tonne excavator with a core drill attachment.
-This method allowed us to achieve the required footing depth while maintaining the integrity of the rock, preventing structural stress or cracking in the future.
+This allowed us to reach the required depth while maintaining the integrity of the surrounding rock and avoiding structural stress or cracking down the line.

 Looking Ahead: From Groundworks to Underground Services